-(viii) Social Media Platforms The Group's social media platforms are other avenues for the Group to engage with all stakeholders in an interactive way.
-Through these platforms, latest information and updates of the Group are made available to all stakeholders.
-These avenues also allow customers or the general public to post their opinions, reviews, comments, suggestions and feedbacks to the Group.
-The following social media platforms of the Group are available for stakeholders:- (a) facebook.com/AllianzMalaysia (b) linkedin.com/company/allianz-malaysia-berhad (c) instagram.com/allianzmalaysia (d) youtube.com/allianzmalaysia Despite having various communication avenues, the Chairman also encourages feedbacks from all stakeholders which are reachable via e-mail at rafiah.salim@allianz.com.my .
-Explanation for : departure Large companies are re encouraged to complete quired to complete the columns below.
-Non-large companies are the columns below.
-Measure : Timeframe :
+(viii) Social Media Platforms

+The Group's social media platforms are other avenues for the Group to engage with all stakeholders in an interactive way.
+Through these platforms, latest information and updates on the Group are made available to all stakeholders.
+These avenues also allow customers or the general public to post their opinions, reviews, comments, suggestions and feedback to the Group.
+The following social media platforms are available for stakeholders:-

+- (a) facebook.com/AllianzMalaysia

+- (b) linkedin.com/company/allianz-malaysia-berhad

+- (c) instagram.com/allianzmalaysia

+- (d) youtube.com/allianzmalaysia

+Despite having various communication avenues, the Chairman also encourages feedback from all stakeholders and this can be done via e-mail at rafiah.salim@allianz.com.my.